arnthor3/react-liquidchart/readme.md

 ##### frequency : number
 The inverse of frequency actually, the higher the number the smother the wave
 ##### waveScaleLimit : bool
-scaling the wave when it´s close to 0 or 100 so the area does not appear empty at those values
+scaling the wave when it´s close to 0 or 100 so the area does not appear empty or full at those values
 ##### fontSize : string
 The font size attribute for the number
 ##### smallFontSize : string
 font size for the percentage sign
-### Gradient
+### gradient
-The Gradient is just a thin wrapper for linearGradient it takes in stop children, if none are set it makes a gradient out of the shades of the liquid.fill proptype
+The Gradient is just a thin wrapper for linearGradient it takes in stop children, if none are set it makes a gradient out of different shades of the liquid.fill proptype

 ## Development
 Testing done with Jest